'Messi was impossible but Ronaldo was close to happening' - The truth about Arsenal's near-misses in the transfer market | Goal.com

 “I think we agreed that even though the fee would have been next to nothing, there were some issues there in terms of how he would adapt.

 “So, we did it a few years later.
 It was complicated because there were language barriers and cultural barriers.
-The club thought that we could adapt, that it would be hard work but that we would get there with him.
+The club thought that that it would be hard work but that we would get there with him.

-“Just to do what he did in that first season and a half to two seasons, was a very big achievement for such a young 19-year-old whose family had some difficulties adapting to the environment and the culture.”
+“Just to do what he did in that first two seasons, was a very big achievement for such a green 19-year-old whose family had some difficulties adapting to the environment and the culture.”

 Santi Cazorla was another player to make the move to north London following Cagigao’s recommendation.